Matthew Horwood/Getty Images

 You don't have a crystal ball

-Even if you could've correctly guessed that Brexit would happen, chances are slim that you'd have been able to predict the movements of the S&P 500 and London's FTSE, which dipped and then hit record highs.
+Even if you could have correctly guessed that Brexit would happen, chances are slim that you'd have been able to predict the movements of the S&P 500 and London's FTSE, which dipped and then hit record highs.

-There's no point – right now, anyway – in bracing for a bad outcome, says Raghu Suryanarayanan, a London-based economist and the executive director at MSCI, an index company that provides investment decision analysis.
+There's no point in bracing for any kind of a bad outcome, says Raghu Suryanarayanan, a London-based economist and the executive director at MSCI, an index company that provides investment decision analysis.

-The U.K. will have to renegotiate its trade deals with European countries, and it's anyone's guess how these negotiations will go.
+The U.K. will have to rework its trade deals with European countries, and it's anyone's guess how the negotiations will go.

 "(Germany) can make an example of them and make it as difficult as possible," he says.